 So grieving to me is respecting and acknowledging the thoughts, fears, emotions of the transition.

-“Take it in, take it with you when you go,” has been my stolen like from Jon Bon Jovi for enjoying the present, but granting freedom when it’s time to move on.
+“Take it in, take it with you when you go,” has been a tidbit of wisdom from Jon Bon Jovi that has helped me embrace where I am, but also release when it’s time to move on.

 when it was messy at the end

 We’re typically not awesome at endings, but the most painful things to let go of, were typically let go of too late.
 Which often means, it got messy at the end.
 Sometimes we feel a sense of failure and almost always, loss and pain.
 Even letting go of something toxic can mean we’re not holding onto something that once provided for us.
 It can be disorienting.